About Love Handmade

 About Love Handmade’s Founder

-From her beginnings in Lahore with a passion for handloom textiles to launching her eco-conscious label, Guru, in New York, Zein has been at the forefront of the global slow fashion movement.
-Her work has been featured in Forbes, Oprah Magazine, The New York Times, and Vogue, and her career has been defined by a commitment to creating dignified livelihoods for women artisans.
+Zein Ahmed is a leading social entrepreneur and ethical fashion advocate with over 30 years of experience in design, sustainability, and women’s economic empowerment.
+From her beginnings in Lahore with a deep passion for handloom textiles to launching her eco-conscious label, Guru, in New York, Zein has been at the forefront of the global slow fashion movement.
+Her work has been featured in Forbes, Oprah Magazine, The New York Times, and Vogue, and her career has been defined by a strong commitment to creating dignified livelihoods for women artisans.

 The Heart of Our Work